 In making a rent reasonableness determination, RAP must determine the monetary rent values of residential units for program participation.
-RAP will compare the rent for the unit to the rent of comparable units in the same or comparable neighborhoods.
+RAP will compare the real rent for the unit to the rent of comparable units in the same or comparable neighborhoods that are not assisted under any federal, state or local program.
 RAP will consider the location, property value, quality, size, number of bedrooms, age, amenities, housing services, maintenance, utilities and condition of the unit and the comparable units.
 The results of this determination shall be documented in the tenant's file.